TV presenter, author, and advocate of natural living Janey Lee Grace shares her journey through menopause and sober living.

 You see, I loved my nightly glass (or two, or three) of wine, and why shouldn’t I?
 I was fully functioning, never had a DUI, never missed a day off work, I just drank most days…doesn’t everyone?
 The problem was, I couldn’t just have one – I wasn’t born with an off switch!
 But to be clear, there was no rock bottom moment – I was what’s known as ‘high functioning, ‘high bottomed’ (sadly not true in the literal sense for a woman my age!).

 Of course, I’d heard that alcohol wasn’t ideal when combined with menopausal symptoms, and I knew that even one glass could mean increased risk of breast cancer… but I had also read that red wine in moderation is good for you, hadn’t I?
-The truth is that alcohol acts as a trigger for so many menopausal symptoms – it affects sleep, it can make hot flushes and night sweats worse, and of course it often leads to weight gain, bloating and is most definitely linked to depression, mood swings et al. On top of that laundry list, there is also the worrying fact that alcohol can affect bone health – already a problem exacerbated by menopause – meaning that heavy drinkers can be more prone to osteoporosis.
+The truth is that alcohol acts as a trigger for so many menopausal symptoms – it affects sleep, it can make hot flashes and night sweats worse, and of course it often leads to weight gain, bloating and is most definitely linked to low mood, mood swings et al. On top of that laundry list, there is also the worrying fact that alcohol can affect bone health – already a problem exacerbated by menopause – meaning that heavy drinkers can be more prone to osteoporosis.